Divorce Day: First Monday in January Begins Divorce Month.

 The holidays tend to slow down the separation process.
 Separating spouses are typically hesitant to announce plans for a divorce.
 They don’t want to rattle their families or upset the children during the holidays.
 Balancing work with family and spending time with loved ones, are much-needed endeavors for us all during this time.
 But it doesn’t cover up the fact that things are off track in a marriage.

 When the ball drops in Times Square and the holiday magic dissipates, we start to look at the first of the year just like we do every other day.
 According to statistics, divorce filings can increase as much as 26-30% during January alone.
-The New York Times states that a Google Trends search for “divorce” last year, show that searches for information on this topic tend to peak the last week of December, with another noticeable spike from January 6th through the 12th.
+The New York Times states that a Google Trends search for “divorce” last year, shows that searches for information on this topic tend to peak the last week of December, with another noticeable spike from January 6th through the 12th.

 One can only imagine what the January 2021 statistics will look like after the stresses marriages have gone through throughout 2020.
 If it’s time, it’s time.
 Time to get your lives in order.
 Not just for your family’s sake, but for your own peace of mind as well.